lslunis/ergometer/README.md

 ## Notes

 `~/Library/Containers/net.lunis.Ergometer/Data/metrics.json` will contain the number of seconds of usage per day (each day begins at 4 AM local time).

-The code ignores events from `GWS IDI Device` since those are a particular brand of foot pedals that I happen to own.